aws-samples/amazon-dynamodb-labs/content/modernizer/06-data-movement/etl-03.en.md

 This table creation process should happen automatically as part of the initial migration command you ran.
 The system reads your migration contract and creates each table according to your specifications.

-If the process stops or gets interrupted, you can simply ask Cline to "continue where you left off" or "restart the table creation process."
+If the process stops or gets interrupted, you can simply ask Cline to `"continue with the creation of DynamoDB tables as indicated in task 1.1"`

 ### Step 2: Approve Each Table